Knowing the best time to drink coffee can help maximize its health benefits.

 3. Supplies Antioxidants

 Natural antioxidants come mainly from plants.
-However, due to the increasing adoption of Westernized dietary patterns, many people eat a lot of meat and high-fat, high-sugar, and highly processed foods.
+However, because of the increasing adoption of Westernized dietary patterns, many people eat a lot of meat and high-fat, high-sugar, and highly processed foods.
 Because of this, they lack sufficient daily intake of vegetables and fruits, resulting in the reduction of sufficient antioxidant intake.

 Studies have shown that coffee is rich in antioxidants and contains components that scavenge cell-damaging free radicals.